REGISTRATION OF TEAM/PLAYERS

 1) Group Winners will be seeded into the draw in positions 1, 4, 5 & 8, with the Group Runners Up being drawn “Out of the Hat”.

-2) The format will be Best of 15 Frames – First team to Reach 8 frames is the winner, with Captains’ frame being removed from the format.
+2) The format will be Best of 15 Frames – First team to Reach 8 frames is the winner.

 4) A player can, if selected, play three times in the singles, once in each set.

-7) Refereeing is alternate between the two teams.
+5) Refereeing is alternate between the two teams.
+There will be NO FOOD provided.

 TROPHIES